matrix-org/synapse/CONTRIBUTING.md

 The code of Synapse is written in Python 3.
 To do pretty much anything, you'll need [a recent version of Python 3](https://wiki.python.org/moin/BeginnersGuide/Download).

-The source code of Synapse is hosted on Github.
+The source code of Synapse is hosted on GitHub.
 You will also need [a recent version of git](https://github.com/git-guides/install-git).

 For some tests, you will need [a recent version of Docker](https://docs.docker.com/get-docker/).